The Importance of Having Car Insurance

-If you’re caught driving without insurance, you could get a fine of up to €5,000 and up to five penalty points on your licence.
-If the case goes to court, you could be disqualified from driving rather than incurring penalty points or be subject to a term of imprisonment not exceeding six months.
+If you’re caught driving without insurance, you could get a fine of up to €5,000 and five penalty points on your licence.
+If the case goes to court, you could be disqualified from driving rather than incurring penalty points, or be subject to a term of imprisonment not exceeding six months.

 Disqualifications could last two years or more for a first offence.
 A second offence committed within three years of the first could mean you’re disqualified for longer.

 An Garda Síochána have hand held devices which they can use to determine if your car is insured or not.
 The number plate is scanned and checked against a database of insured vehicles.

 If you are stopped by the Garda, you have ten days to provide them with proof of insurance.
 If you don't have insurance in place at the time you are stopped, you cannot buy insurance for that period as insurance cover cannot be backdated.
 You must also be able to provide your licence at the time of being stopped.
 Failure to produce your driving licence is an offence, so you should keep it in your possession at all times.

 Receiving a penalty for driving without insurance could result in your premium going up in the future.
 If you accumulate 12 penalty points within a three-year period, you will automatically be disqualified for six months.

 It’s not uncommon for people to have the wrong type of insurance or to have entered incorrect information in their application.
 However, under the Road Traffic Act 1961, motorists are legally obliged to have motor insurance in all circumstances.

 Not having a valid policy or forgetting to renew it cannot be used as an excuse.
 It’s not the responsibility of the insurance provider to remind you.